For more info regarding student housing (both on and off campus), visit SDSU's Housing Office website(external link).

 Thesis and Projects in Art

 The project required for the Master of Arts degree with a concentration in studio arts and the Master of Fine Arts degree is an original body of work of creative art accompanied by a written report.
 All theses and written reports accepted in satisfaction of a requirement for the master's degree are cataloged and maintained in the library.
-Color digital images of thesis exhibitions must be provided by the candidate and are retained in the School of Art, Design, and Art History.
-One copy of art history theses must be given to the School of Art, Design, and Art History.
+Color digital images of thesis exhibitions must be provided by the candidate and are retained in the School of Art and Design.
+One copy of art history theses must be given to the School of Art and Design.

-For specific Admissions info regarding the graduate offerings in SDSU's School of Art, Design, and Art History, please refer to the links on the left-hand side for Master of Arts (Studio Arts), and Master of Fine Arts.
+For specific Admissions info regarding the graduate offerings in SDSU's School of Art and Design, please refer to the links on the left-hand side for Master of Arts (Studio Arts), and Master of Fine Arts.